-So, yes, All-Clad non-stick cookware really is over-safe.
-But, the concerns regarding overheating are why the maximum oven-safe temperature of their non-stick cookware is lower than their stainless steel cookware and it’s why you shouldn’t use it under the broiler for more than a couple minutes.
+So, yes, All-Clad non-stick cookware is over-safe.
+But, the concerns regarding overheating are why the maximum oven-safe temperature of their non-stick cookware is lower than their stainless steel cookware.
+It’s also why you shouldn’t use it under the broiler for more than a couple of minutes.

 Before you get started on that new recipe and pop your All-Clad pan in the oven, there are a handful of things you should be aware of to stay safe and avoid damaging your cookware.

 All-Clad’s cast stainless steel handles are designed specifically to stay cool while cooking on the stove.

 However, their handles will get piping hot in the oven or under the broiler.

 Use potholders or a towel when removing All-Clad pans from the oven.